mxk700/YouTube-Speeder/readme.md

 ##### Options
 You can also adjust The Video Speeder settings for your convenience.
-In the Options Page you can set minimal, maximal and default speed value, as well as some others parameters.
-All the params can be easily set by  mouse wheel.
+On the Options Page you can set minimal, maximal and default speed value, as well as some others parameters.
+All the parameters can be easily set by mouse wheel.
 To get to the Options Page click Video Speeder icon on Chrome Toolbar and then click "Options".
 Another way: go to **chrome://extensions/**, find this Extension, click on "Details" button, then find "Extension options".